-If you or your teen has an iPhone you can learn more about making your iPhone safer.
-As Edward Snowden said, "We used to say that a man's home was his castle but today a man's phone is his castle."
+If you or your teen has an iPhone you can learn more about making your iPhone safer with our guide.
 The amount of information that can be gained if your phone is stolen or hacked is staggering, and it's important for you to take every precaution possible.

 Set healthy limits for your children and encourage them by following some of the same rules you set for them.

 Some easy ways to decrease digital dependency are:

 - Ban phones and other technology at mealtime and family time.

 - Set a tech curfew that means no phone calls, texting, mobile games, or social media after a certain time in the evening.

 - Set up a charging station where phones can be left overnight to charge.
 This should be outside of and away from the bedrooms.